Introduction to Gold Prospecting in Arizona

 9. Yavapai County Creeks

-Beyond the well-known Lynx Creek, Yavapai County has numerous gold-bearing creeks including Big Bug Creek, Poland Creek, and Agua Fria River.
-These waterways drain gold-rich mountains and can be surprisingly productive.
+Beyond the well-known Lynx Creek, Yavapai County has numerous gold-bearing creeks including Big Bug Creek, Poland Creek, and the Agua Fria River.
+These waterways drain gold-rich mountains and can be surprisingly productive if you’re willing to hike a bit away from the road.

 - Accessibility: Varies from easy to challenging